humanestandards/home/src/pages/blog/humane-powers.md

 ![](/\_static/app-assets/LeftHand.png)

+##

-## ⭐ Stellar Format
+# ⭐ Stellar Format

 ![](/\_static/app-assets/Humane%20Powers.png)

-We have converted our Fundamental Humane Capabilities to the proceeding Powers, which are visualized through Stellar Formations.
+We have converted our Fundamental Humane Capabilities to the proceeding Powers, which are then being visualized through Stellar Formations.

 Each Stellar Point is being assigned with a Humane Power.